-New Jersey sportsbooks continued to rebound from its lows in recent months in the midst of a pandemic that had brought sports and betting to a grinding halt.
+New Jersey sportsbooks continued to rebound from their lows in recent months in the midst of a pandemic that had brought sports and betting to a grinding halt.

-As sports return and as the calendar has turned to summer, usually one of the slowest times on the sports calendar is picking up the pace.
+As sports return and as the calendar has turned to summer, what is usually one of the slowest times on the sports calendar is picking up the pace.

-NJ sports betting accounted for $165 million in wagers in June of 2020.
+NJ sports betting accounted for $165 million in wagers in June 2020.
 That’s up from $118 million in handle in May and $55 million in April.
-And revenue from sports betting actually outpaced June 2019.
+And revenue from sports betting actually outpaced that of June 2019.

-That’s almost certainly because of more and more things to bet on in the state in June, including PGA Tour events, UFC fights, NASCAR races, and more European soccer such as the English Premier League.
+That’s almost certainly because there were more and more things to bet on in the state in June, including PGA Tour events, UFC fights, NASCAR races and more European soccer, such as the English Premier League.

 All sports betting took place online, as retail sportsbooks in New Jersey remained closed for all of June.